Steve Rogers and Sam Wilson both get their own Captain America titles in April

-Marvel Comics will kick off a new era of Captain America with a pair of upcoming titles, one of which, Captain America: Sentinel of Liberty features Steve Rogers in the title role, while the other title, Captain America: Symbol of Truth returns Sam Wilson to the mantle of Captain America alongside Steve, apparently with his own new shield.
+Marvel Comics will kick off a new era of Captain America with a pair of upcoming titles, one of which, Captain America: Sentinel of Liberty features Steve Rogers in the title role, while the other title, Captain America: Symbol of Truth returns Sam Wilson to the mantle of Captain America alongside Steve, apparently with a brand-new shield.

 Captain America: Sentinel of Liberty will be written by Jackson Lanzing and Colin Kelly, the writing team behind the recent Kang the Conqueror limited series.
 They're joined by artist Carmen Carnero.
 Meanwhile, writer Tochi Onyebuchi and artist RB Silva will launch Captain America: Symbol of Truth.

-Both titles will kick off in a single issue, Captain America #0, which is due out in April.
+Both titles will kick off in a single issue, Captain America #0, which goes on sale in April.
 In Captain America #0, Cap's old foe Arnim Zola launches an "explosive attack" that will unite Steve and Sam as fellow shield-wielders.

 Following Captain America #0, Captain America: Sentinel of Liberty will launch in May, with Captain America: Symbol of Truth subsequently launching in June.